-This interactive, applications-driven course will highlight the principles and applications of the main open and cased hole logging tools used in the oil industry for professionals who deal with wireline logs in their job.
-The course will explore the tools response explained from their physical principles as well as their relationship with the rock and fluid properties; most common open and cased hole logging technologies will be covered explaining their main applications and limitations.
-Interpretation methods will be discussed with examples and exercises.
+This interactive, applications-driven course will highlight the principles and applications of the main open and cased hole logging tools used in the oil industry.
+The course will explore the tools response explained from their physical principles as well as their relationship with the rock and fluid properties.
+Most common open hole and cased hole logging technologies will be covered explaining their main applications and limitations.

 This training course will feature: